Tech Preview. An Azure DevOps extension that supplies the required entities for establishing an integration with ALM Octane.

 Two new task types (“ALM Octane Job Start” and “ALM Octane Job End”), instances of which must be added to every job in the pipeline at the appropriate locations – the start and the end points of every job by the client itself, either through YAML or Legacy drag&drop process

 The workflow for establishing a successful integration between an ALM Octane workspace and an Azure DevOps Services project

 In the Azure DevOps organization you must install the private ALM Octane Integration Extension.
 (For the Alpha and Beta versions a special request must be sent to ALM Octane Dev for sharing the extension with the target organization.
 For the GA release, the extension will be published to the Microsoft Azure DevOps Marketplace).

 In the ALM Octane shared space: Create an API client ID and secret with the “CI/CD Integration” role over the target ALM Octane workspace.

 Create a new ALM Octane Service Connection by providing all the required settings.
 Let’s assume the connection name is OctaneCon.

-Let’s assume your pipeline consists of the following jobs: A, B, C and D. You must add 2 extra jobs to the pipeline: one to the pipeline beginning and the other to the pipeline end.
+Let’s assume your pipeline consists of the following jobs: A, B, and you created the pipeline through the YAML editor (The same steps should apply with classic editor, just without manual editing).
+You must add 2 extra jobs to the pipeline: one to the pipeline beginning and the other to the pipeline end.
 These jobs must have the following names: AlmOctanePipelineStart and AlmOctanePipelineEnd.
 They must be set to always run (independently of the status of any other jobs).
 Moreover, the AlmOctanePipelineEnd must wait until all the other jobs will finish, even if the other jobs run in parallel.
 The best way to ensure this is by setting it as dependent on the other jobs.
 Thus the final version of our AlmOctanePipelineEnd job will be:

 On the other hand, we want to let the AlmOctanePipelineStart to always run first.